 'Osseo-integrated implants' are a means of ensuring the retention of dentures.
 These are titanium screws that are placed within the jaw bones, the bone eventually uniting with the titanium of the implant.
-It is then possible to construct either dentures that clip onto the implant, or bridges that firmly attached to implants.
-There are no major medical reasons rule out considering implants if you have scleroderma.
+It is then possible to construct either dentures that clip onto the implant, or bridges that firmly attach to implants.
+There are no major medical reasons to rule out considering implants if you have scleroderma.

 Oral ulcers can be a feature of autoimmune rheumatic diseases, and are a common side-effect of immunosuppressing drugs (such as mycophenolate mofetil (MMF), methotrexate, and cyclo-phosphamide) taken by people with scleroderma.

 If you constantly get oral ulcers, you may need a change in immunosuppressive drug treatment.
 Maintaining good oral hygiene can help prevent mouth ulceration.
 The best treatment for mouth ulcers are those which contain a small amount of steroid such as Corlan ® pellets or Adcortyl in Orabase ®.
 These are available over the counter as well as on prescription.